Online Payment Security: 5 Steps to Ensure Safe Transactions

 3. Safe Login Screen

 When customers sign in to access their accounts, it’s critical the login system is as secure as possible.
-Otherwise, you can make it dangerously easy for hackers to infiltrate and gain access to sensitive information.
+Does you site render an HTTPS in the address bar?
+If not, you can make it dangerously easy for hackers to infiltrate and gain access to sensitive information.
 In the event that a customer forgets his password, he should be required to enter a user name or email address to retrieve it.
 The system will then send him an email where he can temporarily log in or create a new password.
 Following this type of safety protocol is relatively simple but can prevent many security threats.

 4. Updated Operating Systems

 It’s also smart to stay current with all security updates that are available for your business’s network of computers.
 Because hackers are constantly coming up with new techniques, it’s critical to stay one step ahead.
 If you haven’t done so already, you should sign up for automatic updates for your entire network.
 This will prevent you from forgetting to download any important safeguards that could jeopardize your online payment security.
 Besides keeping transactions safe, this should significantly reduce the chances of acquiring a virus that can negatively impact business operations.

 5. Security Assessment

 Finally, a thorough assessment of your payment system from a company like Security Metrics should tie up any loose ends.
 This company is somewhat similar to the analysis that the PCI will perform but is a bit more exhaustive in their approach.
 One feature they offer involves implementing ethical hacking, in which penetration test analysts inspect your network much like a hacker would.
 They do this manually and look for flaws that could potentially be exploited.
 Afterward, they will go over their findings and provide consultation to heighten security.
 Additional features include discovering where unencrypted data is leaking, network configuration, wireless security, and external/internal network security.
 If you wish to learn more about safety precautions, they can even provide you with security awareness training.